 Tracy Carson resides in our favorite city, Milwaukee.
-For the past two years, she’s been working as assistant project manager for JCP-Construction.
-She was recently recognized for her accomplishments at the annual Women in Construction Honors event.
+For the past two years, she’s been working as an assistant project manager for JCP-Construction.
+In 2019 she was recognized for her accomplishments at the annual Women in Construction Honors event.

 When Tracy was about to go out of state to college, she learned she was pregnant.
 Her mother suggested that she stay at home but encouraged her to pursue her education locally.

 “My mom was firm about me going to college,” Tracy explains.
 “She said, ‘one baby doesn’t stop everything’.”

 Tracy called the student counselor and applied to MSOE.
 She initially chose to major in Computer Programming, following her mother, who was the first African American woman in Milwaukee to become a Computer Staff Analyst.
 However, once enrolled, Tracy followed her passion and strengths to obtain a degree in Architectural and Construction Management.

 After college, Tracy was hired by a mentor at Toki and Associates, an engineering, architectural, surveying, and construction management company in Milwaukee.
 It was a minority-run company, but this was the mid-90s and Tracy quickly realized that women in constructions were treated differently.

 I felt like the elephant in the room.
 It was the epitome of an old boys' network.
 I was either perceived as the smartest or the dumbest in the room.

 She had to deal with assignments that were not given to others.
 Tracy received piles of paperwork, answered the phone, sat in a noisy part of the office, and was left out of the decision-making process.